-The following table shows, as of June 23, 2023, the amount of our common stock beneficially owned (unless otherwise indicated) by (1) any person who is known by us to be the beneficial owner of more than 5% of our outstanding common stock, (2) our directors, (3) our executive officers, and (4) all of our directors and executive officers as a group.
+The following table shows, as of June 30, 2025, the amount of our common stock beneficially owned (unless otherwise indicated) by (1) any person who is known by us to be the beneficial owner of more than 5% of our outstanding common stock, (2) our directors and director nominees, (3) our executive officers, and (4) all of our directors and executive officers as a group.
 Except as otherwise indicated, all shares are owned directly, and the owner of such shares has the sole voting and investment power with respect thereto.

-Common Stock Beneficially Owned vned (2) Name of Beneficial Owner (1) Position Number of Shares of Common Stock Percent Cla Jeffrey C. Hines Chief Executive Officer, Director and Chairman of the Board of Directors 225,008 (3)(4) • Humberto "Burt" Cabañas Independent Director 39,280 • Dougal A. Cameron Independent Director 19,544 t John O. Niemann, Jr. Independent Director 39,842 • Dr. Ruth J. Simmons Independent Director 13,050 ¢ .
-David L. Steinbach Director 5,536 • Laura Hines-Pierce Director ¢ .
-Alfonso J. Munk President and Chief Investment Officer - Americas : Alex Knapp Chief Investment Officer - Europe • J. Shea Morgenroth Chief Financial Officer 5,914 • Janice E. Walker Chief Operating Officer 5,539 ¢ .
-A. Gordon Findlay Chief Accounting Officer, Treasurer and Secretary • All directors and executive officers as a group (12 individuals) 353,713 0.1 %
+Common Stock Benef icially Owned (2) Name of Beneficial Owner (1) Position Number of Shares of Common Stock Percentage of Class Jeffrey C. Hines Chief Executive Officer, Director and Chairman of the Board of Directors 225,008 (3)(4) Dougal A. Cameron Independent Director 37,909 John O. Niemann, Jr. Independent Director 54,552 Dr. Ruth J. Simmons Independent Director 30,558 Diane S. Paddison Independent Director 7,767 David L. Steinbach Director 5,536 Laura Hines-Pierce Director Alfonso J. Munk President and Chief Investment Officer Omar Thowfeek ı - J. Shea Morgenroth 6,695 A. Gordon Findlay Chief Accounting Officer, Treasurer and Secretary All directors and executive officers as a group 368,025

-^{} Amount represents less than 1%

-- (1) The address of each person listed is c/o Hines Global Income Trust, Inc., 845 Texas Avenue, Suite 3300, Houston, Texas 77002. - (2) For purposes of this table, "beneficial ownership" is determined in accordance with Rule 13d-3 under the Exchange Act, pursuant to which a person is deemed to have "beneficial ownership" of shares of our stock that the person has the right to acquire within 60 days. - (3) Includes all shares of common stock owned directly by Hines Global REIT II Investor Limited Partnership.
+- Amount represents less than 1% - (1) The address of each person listed is c/o Hines Global Income Trust, Inc., 845 Texas Avenue, Suite 3300, Houston, Texas 77002. - (2) For purposes of this table, "beneficial ownership" is determined in accordance with Rule 13d-3 under the Exchange Act, pursuant to which a person is deemed to have "beneficial ownership" of shares of our stock that the person has the right to acquire within 60 days. - (3) Includes all shares of common stock owned directly by Hines Global REIT II Investor Limited Partnership.
 Mr. Hines is deemed to be the beneficial owner of the shares owned by Hines Global REIT II Investor Limited Partnership. - (4) This amount does not include the (i) 21,111 units of limited partnership interests in the Operating Partnership ("OP Units") owned by Hines Global REIT II Associates Limited Partnership and (ii) the Special OP Units owned by the Advisor.
 Mr. Hines indirectly owns and/or controls Hines Global REIT II Associates Limited Partnership and the Advisor.
 Limited partners in the Operating Partnership may request repurchase of their OP Units for cash or, at our option, shares of common stock.
 The holder of the Special OP Units is entitled to the performance participation allocation described in "Certain Relationships and Related Party Transactions" below.